oldaque/agentic-knowledge-garden/docs/snippets/prompt-chaining-langchain-extraction-transformation.md

 ---
-name: "Prompt Chaining - LangChain Extraction and Transformation"
+title: "Prompt Chaining - LangChain Extraction and Transformation"
+slug: "prompt-chaining-langchain-extraction-transformation"
-objective: "Demonstrates prompt chaining using LangChain to extract information and transform it to JSON format sequentially."
+summary: "Demonstrates prompt chaining using LangChain to extract information from unstructured text and transform it into structured JSON format through sequential processing."
+tags: ["langchain", "prompt-chaining", "lcel", "extraction", "json"]
+status: "stable"
+last_update: "2025-10-14"
+origin_note: "docs/patterns/prompt-chaining.md"
+languages: ["python"]
 how_to_run: "Requires OPENAI_API_KEY environment variable.
 Run: python prompt-chaining-langchain-extraction-transformation.py"
-from_note: "../patterns/prompt-chaining.md"
+related_patterns: ["docs/patterns/prompt-chaining.md"]
 ---

-# Prompt Chaining with LangChain: Extraction and Transformation
+## Context

-This code example demonstrates the Prompt Chaining pattern using LangChain Expression Language (LCEL) to sequentially process information through two linked prompts.
+This snippet demonstrates the Prompt Chaining pattern using LangChain Expression Language (LCEL).
+It shows how to sequentially process information through two linked prompts: first extracting technical specifications from unstructured text, then transforming those specifications into structured JSON format.
+The pattern uses LangChain's pipe operator to chain prompts together, where the output of one becomes the input to the next.

-## Code Example
+## Snippet

 ```python
 import os